marethyu/nesty/README.md

 - Can emulate most NROM and MMC1 games to a reasonable accuracy and speed
 - The emulator can run in both desktop and web.
 - Savestates

+I pray that the future me will have some time to implement more features like debug views and SNES emulation support.
+Also hopefully Rust will finally have better and easy to use cross-platform GUI framework.

 ## Some demos